tade8/book-catalogue/README.md

     ./mvnw spring-boot:run

-Open a terminal and navigate to the webservice module
+Open a new terminal and navigate to the webservice module

     cd webservice